 - What is your favorite weekend activity?

 - What is your dream vacation?

 - Favorite song/album right now?

+- If you had a pet, what animal would you get, and what would their name be?

 - If you could have dinner with anyone, dead or alive, who would it be and why?

 - Favorite book/movie/TV show?

-- What animal would you want to be?
+- If you were an animal, what animal would you want to be?